RichardSima2021/CS122B-Fabflix/README.md

 If it has a year value that contains non-integer characters, it's an invalid year and not inserted\

 If an actor or movie was not found in the corresponding database, the star_in_movie connection is not inserted.

+XML Parsing and insertion optimizations:
+Writing to memory: While parsing the data from the XML file, write all the raw data into memory for quicker access later instead of needing to re fetch from the database.
+Execution of queries in batches: Minimize the amount of connections to the server that need to be made and broken by grouping stored procedures into batches and then executing batches of insert/select all at once